scottish-pl-institute/splv/2025-edinburgh/index.md

 If you do not fill in the application form by 30th April 2025 then you will still be able to register, but will not qualify for a scholarship, early registration rate, or subsidised accommodation.

-## Accommodation

-Accommodation is not included in the registration fee.

-We can offer a limited amount of subsidised accommodation to those who fill in the application form by 30th April 2025:

-- Single room with shared kitchen and bathroom in a flat of 5 (all participants of SPLV) in student accommodation.

-  Cost: £210 for 7 nights (Saturday 19th July--Saturday 26th July).

-- Ensuite room with breakfast in a nearby hotel (owned by the University).

-  Cost: £750 for 5 nights (Sunday 20th July--Friday 25th July) or
-        £900 for 6 nights (Sunday 20th July--Saturday 26th July).

-We cannot offer additional (or fewer) nights of accommodation.
-Confirmations may include the offer of a room in subsidised accommodation.

 #### EuroProofNet

 Participants from Inclusiveness Target Countries* (ITC) can apply with